BUMI-Team/BUMI-Cloud-Computing/README.md

 ```
 npm run dev
 ```
+Test the endpoint using Postman before deployment, refer to [this section](#api-endpoints) for more information.
 ## Deployment
 In order to deploy our REST API, containerize the app into a docker image, push the image to the cloud container registry, then deploy it using Cloud Run.